 Self-Compassion for the Holidays

-Free 90-Minute Session
+Free 2-hour Session

 This class is full, but there will be another one next year!
 You can sign up for notifications about upcoming courses, or feel free to contact me if you have questions.
 In the meantime, may you have a meaningful and fulfilling holiday season.

+The holiday season can be a time of connection and joy, but because it involves human beings, it can also be kind of complicated.
+I offer this session annually to provide resources for when things aren’t as smooth as we would like.
 This class will draw on exercises from the evidence-based Mindful Self-Compassion program.
 We’ll talk about what self-compassion is and how it does or does not show up in your life.
 We’ll cover the research on the benefits of self-compassion, and address common misgivings, such as the perception that self-compassion is ‘weak.’
-We will then try some practices designed to encourage self-compassion in the midst of difficulties, including a practice for working with caregiving fatigue--something that can come up over the holidays.
-(Please note that the first hour of this session will be very similar to my 1-hour Intro to Self-Compassion classes if you have taken one of those, including the Supportive Touch and Self-Compassion Break practices.
-The caregiving practice is the one taught in the Self-Compassion for Healthcare course: Compassion with Equanimity.)
+We will then try some practices designed to encourage self-compassion in the midst of difficulties, including a practice for working with caregiving fatigue---something that can come up over the holidays.

 If you want to register for the class, you can review the waiver and sign up here or use the button below.
 If you have any questions, please feel free to email me at modestlymindful@gmail.com.